isomerpages/moe-greenridgesec/_student-life/Curriculum/Mother Tongue Languages.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/MotherTongue2023/10 script it right 2.jpg">
 </div>
-<p>We provide students with opportunities to explore new possibilities and
+<p>We inspire our Champions to imagine how language shapes stories, values,
-perspectives through immersive and engaging programmes such as the Applied Learning Programme, MTL Fortnight activities, and learning journeys.</p>
+and traditions.
+Through programmes such as the Applied Learning Programme (ALP), MTL Fortnight, and learning journeys, students explore possibilities for keeping their culture alive in modern ways.
+Whether envisioning a new twist on a traditional tale, reinterpreting festivals through creative projects, or connecting heritage to contemporary life, they begin to imagine how language can evolve while preserving its roots.</p>
 <p><strong>Discover</strong>&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/MotherTongue2023/5 ml silat.jpeg">